 |

 Stephen JohnsonA photographer, teacher and designer, Stephen has been teaching and working in photography since 1977.
 His books include At Mono Lake, the critically acclaimed The Great Central Valley: California's Heartland and Making a Digital Book.
-He runs his own photography, publishing and design company--scanning and preparing his photographic books using a Macintosh computer and now photographing in the field with digital view cameras.Current projects include With a New Eye, his groundbreaking and historic all digital national parks project.
-Stephen's work in digital photography, desktop color separations and digital imaging has included software and product development for clients such as Apple, Adobe, Eastman Kodak, Leaf, Ricoh and SuperMac.
+He runs his own photography, publishing and design company--scanning and designing his photographic books using a Macintosh computer and since 1994 photographing in the field with digital view cameras.Current projects include With a New Eye, his groundbreaking and historic all digital national parks project.
+Stephen's pioneering work in digital photography, desktop color separations and digital imaging has included software and product development for clients such as Apple, Adobe, Eastman Kodak, Leaf, Ricoh and SuperMac.
 His work with Adobe includes the creation of the duotone curves shipped with their Photoshop software.
+He was named to the Photoshop Hall of Fame in 2003.
 Photographic clients have included the Ansel Adams Publishing Trust, the Fine Arts Museums of San Francisco, and the Friends of Photography.
 Johnson's photographs have been widely published and collected internationally.